This article follows the progress of one of my Budding Kits connected to a healthy hive. Click here to see the Build Page for the Kits

-I made a couple of adaptor tubes to connect the existing boxes to the new boxes.
+I made an adaptor tube to connect the existing boxes to the new boxes.

 I waited til late afternoon when all the bees had returned to the hive, cleaned the front surface and screwed on the adaptor plate…

 This is the connection between the two boxes..

 I moved the original box sideways so the new box and entrance lands in the same place as the previous entrance, so the bees arrive at the same place as previous.
 The bees were a little confused by the change of entrance but are getting the hang of it…

 You have some choices how you can progress…

 - Leave connected and let the bees do their own thing.
 It can take quite a while for the bees to create a second colony.
 Many months to years.
 They may even block off the new areas until their old hive box is completely full.
 Once the old hive is full they may create a new queen for the new box and soon after there’s new brood you will need to disconnect the hives.

 - Transfer a few layers of Brood to the new empty box.
 You will need a strong colony from where you’re removing the brood.
 The bees will start building structure around it and maintain the new brood.
 Hopefully a new queen will emerge and the new colony will continue.
 Sometimes it may be required to put more brood in over time for a second try.